-This paper aims on the nexus of corporate governance, leverage and firm value of selected Indonesian large firms, from 2014 to 2019.
-Specifically, the study concern on the affect of independent commissioner board size, instigutional ownership, audit committee size, firm age, and leverage.
-Static panel regression analyzed secondary data collected from the of LQ-45 index at Indonesia Stock Exchange firms as the large firms.
-The findings show institutional ownership positively impacted firm value, however independent commissioner and audit committee exerted insignificant influence.
-The study results further showed that firm age and leverage have a significant negative impact on firm value, respectively.
-Decisively, findings from this paper reflect that corporate governance positive influence on the firm value, significantly.
+This paper aims at the nexus of corporate governance, leverage, and firm value of selected Indonesian large firms in the 2014-2019 period.
+Specifically, the study is concerned about the effect of independent commissioner board size, institutional ownership, and audit committee size as proxies of corporate governance on firm value.
+The controlling variables are leverage and firm age.
+Panel regression analyzed secondary data collected from the LQ-45 index at Indonesia Stock Exchange firms as the large firms.
+The findings show that institutional ownership positively impacted firm value.
+However, the independent commissioner and audit committee exerted insignificant influence.
+The study results further showed that firm age and leverage significantly negatively impact firm value, respectively.
+Decisively, findings from this paper reflect that corporate governance positively influences firm value significantly.
 The study recommended that corporate governance dynamics in firms be empowered and re-examined, especially the audit committee's effectiveness.
-Both firm age and leverage do not seem to affect productivity and firm value.
+Both firm age and leverage do not affect productivity and firm value.
 The audit committee's role is more than optimal in carrying out the supervisory and control functions of the corporate management so that the responsibility of the management is considered transparent and results in an increase in shareholder trust.
-It is also recommended that the increase in firm age and excessive of leverage be balanced with the creation of innovation and productivity of large firms.
+It is also recommended that the increase in firm age and excessive leverage be balanced with the creation of innovation and productivity of large firms.

-Keywords: corporate governance, commissioner, audit, ownership, firm age, leverage
+Keywords : corporate governance; commissioner; audit; ownership; firm age;

+leverage